vinnson/nkust/bigdata-and-r/README.md

 ### How to switch off RStudio
-You can run press Ctrl+C from the console you setup the studio to stop, if you want this RStudio completely removed from your docker engine, you can typo commands below
+You can run press Ctrl+C from the console you setup the studio to stop, if you want this RStudio completely removed from your docker engine, you can fire the command below

 ```sh
 $ docker-compose down